Mauna Kea Beach Hotel

-The Mauna Kea has its own par-72 golf course in addition to the Seaside Tennis Club, a fitness centre, spa, kids club, boutiques, outdoor swimming pool and a wide array of water sports.
+The Mauna Kea has its own par-72 golf course in addition to the Seaside Tennis Club, a fitness center, spa, kids club, boutiques, outdoor swimming pool and a wide array of water sports.
 The resort features a number of restaurants where international cuisine is combined with locally-sourced Kohala Coast ingredients, from Lu'au and Clambake to Monettes and Manta.

 The Copper Terrace and Pavilion Wine Bar also provide attractive settings for pre and post-dinner drinks.
-Each featuring a private lanai, the 258 bright and airy guest rooms overlook either the ocean or golf course and amenities include a flat screen HDTV, iPod clock radio, wi-fi, mini-fridge and coffee maker.
+Each featuring a private lanai, the 258 bright and airy guest rooms overlook either the ocean or golf course and amenities include a flat screen HDTV, iPod clock radio, Wi-Fi, mini-fridge and coffee maker.

 Speak to someone

 who's been there